ChristoffenOSWorks/AssetsApplication-rs/README.md

 Consider this a response to our pipe dream: ```hypox```.
 I don't have time currently to make that a reality.

+## Missing Features
+Due to redundancy, only the colored and outlined logos can be generated at this time.
+The frankenlogos and failure that was the monitor icon may or may not be implemented at a later date.

 ## Christoffen Status
 Our **SIX-YEAR-PLAN** involves planning activity dropping from 2018-2022, and having been put back on the rails after 2024.
 This is to ensure Clark and I have jobs in our qualified fields, and we will continue operating Christoffen as a side project until profits increase enough to allow us to quit our "real jobs" aka *life support*.